GIITA-ATC/ssdd.examples/grpc.hello/README.md

-# gRPC & Protocol Buffers Example (Python)
+# Protocol Buffers Example (Python)
-This example demonstrates a simple gRPC server and client in Python using Protocol Buffers.
+This example demonstrates a simple server and client in Python using Protocol Buffers and sockets.

 Following steps can be followed to set up and run the example.
 A Makefile is also provided with necessary commands.